-The Admiralty Court is a specialist court within the Queen’s Bench Division of the High Court which deals with shipping and maritime disputes.
+The Admiralty Court is a specialist court, part of the Business and Property Courts of the High Court of Justice, which deals with shipping and maritime disputes.
 Information here on the GOV.UK portal site includes the current edition of the Admiralty and Commercial Courts Guide and other guidance, forms, daily cause lists, practice directions, and information on the judges of the Admiralty and Commercial Courts.
 There is a link to decisions 1999 onwards on the BAILII site.

-This site focuses on Canadian maritime and admiralty law, and is maintained by Christopher J. Giaschi of the Vancouver law firm Giaschi & Margolis.
+This site, which focuses on Canadian maritime, admiralty and shipping law, is currently maintained by Darren Williams and Robert Anderson of the British Columbia law firm League and Williams.
 The subject is divided into categories, listed on the left, and within each category are case summaries, prefaced by an introduction.
 The relevant Canadian statutes are reproduced and there is a selection of papers and speeches by various authors.
 There are links to maritime law sites, and some more general ones, from many countries.

-Notes on recent cases in the UK and other jurisdictions, mostly relating to shipping and insurance, are provided on this site by David Martin-Clark, a barrister, maritime arbitrator, and consultant in shipping and insurance.
+New Notes on recent cases in the UK and other jurisdictions, mostly relating to shipping and insurance, are provided on this site by David Martin-Clark, a barrister, maritime arbitrator, and consultant in shipping and insurance.
+Content most recently updated on 8 October 2018.

 Elborne Mitchell LLP is a City of London solicitors’ firm whose specialisms include insurance, reinsurance, shipping and commercial matters.
-Its web site includes over a hundred articles 1997 onwards on these and other topics, written by partners in the firm either specially for the site or for various (mainly insurance) publications.
+Its web site includes, in its “Know How” section, over a hundred articles 1997 onwards on these and other topics, written by partners in the firm either specially for the site or for various (mainly insurance) publications.

 The Hull-based stern trawler F.V.
 Gaul was lost in very bad weather in Arctic waters, with all 36 crew members, in February 1974.
 This site, now archived by the National Archives, has information and documentation, including hearing transcripts and reports, relating both to the original formal investigation in 1974 and to the reopened formal investigation in 2004, which followed discovery of the wreck in 1997 and underwater surveys carried out in 1998 and 2002.

-Ince & Co. is an international commercial law firm.
-The site’s “Knowledge Bank” section includes articles and updates on various topics including insurance and reinsurance law and shipping and trade.
+This is the web site of international commercial law firm Ince Gordon Dadds LLP.
+The site’s Library section includes articles and updates on various topics including insurance and reinsurance law and shipping and trade.
 A “Shipping E-brief” is published several times a year.

 The International Maritime Organization (IMO) is the United Nations agency responsible for promoting maritime safety and preventing pollution from ships.
 Although the texts of conventions for which the IMO is responsible are not included on the site, there is a complete list of the conventions, summaries, details of status and ratifications, and extensive historical and other background information.